 With the exception of a small area on the border of Washington and Oregon, along with a large area in the mining area of Northern Nevada, much of the area in the Cascades and Sierra Mountains of the West shows little mercury susceptibility.

 Using tabs furthers the mushroom conversation.
 The gallery provides information on different types of mushrooms from a handful of mushroom families.

 Inky cap mushrooms often grown in residential areas.
 As the fungi ages, the gills begin turing an inky black.

-Amanita often get introduced as some of the most poisonous wild mushrooms in North America.
+Amanita refers to both the mushrooms in the family Amanitaceae as well as the specific mushrooms within the Amanita genus.
 The over one hundred documented North American species share physical characteristics such as the presence of a veil that covers the mushroom during the maturation process, with veil remnants visible on the fungi's mature caps.

-Fly Agaric, the common name for Amanita muscaria, is recognized by the orange spotted top, as shown in the top picture, represents the last stage of fruiting.
+Fly Agaric, the common name for Amanita muscaria, is recognized by the orange spotted top.

 The snow mushroom (Gyromitra montana) receives its name based on its habit of fruiting at higher elevations in the West along the snow melt line.